IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-ietf-ccwg-rfc8298bis-screamv2.md

  * Estimated queue delay exceeds a threshold.

-A congestion event occurs if any of the above indicators are true AND it is at least min(VIRTUAL_RTT,s_rtt) since the last congestion event.
+A congestion event occurs if any of the above indicators are true AND it is at least min(VIRTUAL_RTT, s_rtt) since the last congestion event.
 This ensures that the reference window is reduced at most once per smoothed RTT.

 #### Detecting Lost Data Units  {#reaction-loss}